 (CNN)Here's some background information about Apple, Inc.

-It employs approximately 50,000 people in the United States.
+It employs approximately 92,600 people full time.

 April 1, 1976 - Apple Computers, Inc. is founded by Jobs and Wozniak with the debut of the Apple I.